 The nipples in the first experiment hang vertically, but there’s a horizontal type, too.
 I ordered a pack online and got to work on a side-nipple-cereal-container waterer.

 The rooster silhouette in this graphic is supposed to be a chick, by the way.Eureka!
 This was so easy.
-The container is flat to the wall, tethered with string pulled tightly so chick legs don’t get tangled, since chicks get into stuff.
-You can see one in the background inspecting the strings.
+The container is flat to the wall, tethered tightly so chick legs don’t get tangled, since chicks get into stuff.
+You can see one in the background inspecting the strings (later replaced with a little bungee for easier replacement).

 This upgrade is amazing.
 I went from dumping gross water 7 or 8 times a day to never.
 Their water is sparkling clean, and they love pecking this thing.